-Rob Morgan is a client of the Nebraska Commission for the Blind, who frequently uses Servant Cab.
+Rob Morgan is a client of the Nebraska Commission for the Blind, who uses Servant cab a lot.
 He expressed concerns about high and inconsistent rates, and supports bringing in a new cab service.

 Karen Anderson is a student at UNL and current president of the Nebraska Association of Blind Students.
 In that position, she has the opportunity to travel a fair bit.
-She usually flies out of Omaha because she can get there for the same cost of ground transportation - taking OMALink to the Omaha airport as opposed to taking Servant Cab to the Lincoln airport - in about the equivalent time.
+She usually flies out of Omaha because she can get there for the same cost of ground transportation - taking OMALiNK to the Omaha airport as opposed to taking Servant Cab to the Lincoln airport - in about the equivalent time.
 She said the service to Omaha is more reliable.